-- For us, Local Campaigns is not a standalone strategy but an excellent addition to your overall PPC strategy since it is cost-effective and it increases your law firm’s online presence.
+- For us, local campaigns are not a standalone strategy but an excellent addition to your overall PPC strategy since it is cost-effective and increases your law firm’s online presence.

-- Combining them with Search Network Ads, LSAs, and an organic presence, you maximize your chances of conversions and signed cases by dominating the SERPs.
+- Combining them with Search Network Ads, LSAs, and an organic presence allows you to maximize your chances of conversions and signed cases by dominating the SERPs.

 - Bidding works differently, and instead of valuing Quality Score, relevancy, landing pages, CTR, etc., it takes into consideration proximity, reviews, business hours, and responsiveness.